UCI Women's Teams

 The teams will also fill out and sign a bank guarantee agreement with USA Cycling that explains the nature of the bank guarantee and claims process.

-If you wish to use your 2015 bank guarantee on file with USA Cycling toward your 2016 team, you may do so after submitting signed copies of the Bank Guarantee Release Letter included here and after paying all fines due the UCI and USA Cycling from 2015 or previous seasons.
-This letter, if signed by all 2015 riders and team staff, will release the 2015 bank guarantee money for the team’s use in 2016.
-If the bank guarantee on file with USA Cycling is less than the amount due for 2016, the team will then make up the difference.
-If your team sponsorship has decreased and your guarantee on file is more than what you need this year, and there are no challenges, then the difference will be refunded if you so request.
+If you wish to use your 2016 bank guarantee on file with USA Cycling toward your 2017 team, you may do so after paying all fines due the UCI and USA Cycling from 2016 or previous seasons.
+If the bank guarantee on file with USA Cycling is less than the amount due for 2017, the team will then make up the difference.
+If your rider salaries have decreased and your guarantee on file is more than what you need this year, and there are no challenges, then the difference will be refunded if you so request.

 11. The Registration and Auditing Process